pangxueyu233/CCI-in-ESCC/README.md

 * ## 1.
 Codes of ESCC single-cell landscape

-This part recorded the basic codes which could generate Figure1.
-And you could access this code by click [here](bulk_RNA.md).
+This part recorded the basic codes which could generate `Figure1`.
+And you could access this code by clicking [here](scESCC_Ours.md).

 * ##  2.
 Codes of single-cell normal SE development

-This part recorded the basic codes which could generate Figure1 and related materials.
-And you could access this code by click [here](bulk_RNA.md).
+This part recorded the basic codes which could generate `Figure1` and related materials.
+And you could access this code by clicking [here](scSE_development.md).

 * ## 3.
 Codes of protein data processing

-This part recorded the basic codes which could generate Figure3 and protein data related materials.
-And you could access this code by click [here](bulk_RNA.md).
+This part recorded the basic codes which could generate `Figure3` and protein data related materials.
+And you could access this code by clicking [here](protein_process.md).

 * ## 4.
 Codes of Confused signatures identified

-This part recorded the basic codes which could generate Figure3 and Confused signatures related materials.
-And you could access this code by click [here](bulk_RNA.md).
+This part recorded the basic codes which could generate `Figure` and Confused signatures related materials.
+And you could access this code by clicking [here](CCI_signatures_Identified.md).

 # **Codes of confused cell identity and confused scores**